 • Request exposure to ministries beyond your congregation (e.g. ecumenical and interfaith partnerships, prison ministries, community organizing, etc.), as needed for congregational course assignments and as time allows.

 • Request resources necessary and sufficient for you to complete your ministry work (e.g., a job description, lines of accountability, workspace, budget).

 • Meet quarterly, or often as necessary and desired, with your Ministry

 • Support Committee if you have one.
 Solicit their support, feedback, and reflection.

-• Each year that you are enrolled in the M.Div. program, update and submit the Congregation Information Form by August 15 to Barbara Blodgett, Coordinator.
+• Each year that you are enrolled in the M.Div. program, update and submit the Congregation Information Form by August 15.
 You must continue to meet the congregational requirement as long as you are enrolled in the M.Div. program; therefore, if you fail to submit the Congregation Information Form annually by August 15, you will not be allowed to take further courses at LTS until the form has been submitted.